brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ## Case: Multi-Statement Transaction

-We've had a look at the single-row case from initial load.
+We've had a look at the single-row case from the initial load.
 This is the simplest case, where we just have a single CDC output row involved in determining eligibility.
 It gets more interesting when we start running transactions through the system.
 I'll take the [multi-statement transaction from the last post](../2024-05-28-exploring-transactions-in-cdc/index.md#multi-statement-transactions-in-cdc) and run it to see how that looks with our logic.

 ```sql title="Find the three statements involved in the example transaction"